Backyard fruit trees can be beautiful and productive, however these trees require a great deal of care and effort each and every year.

 Many people are easily swayed by the thought of planting a fruit tree and the harvest of apples, pears, or cherries.
 Most often though, the pests of these fruit infest the trees and the owner is left with fruit that no one wants to eat!

 The amount of effort and care needed is beyond just a casual glance, it takes real time and care to produce quality fruit.
-These backyard trees are a great hazard to commercial growers.
+These backyard trees pose a great hazard to commercial growers.

-If your trees are diseased or infested with pests, please be responsible and remove them, orchardists need your help!
+If your trees are diseased or infested with pests, please be responsible and remove them, our tree fruit industry needs your help!

 RCW 15.08 and 15.09 explains how landowners are required to maintain their trees so that pests and diseases do not spread from their property to others.